Tessah Andrianjafitrimo

-Tessah Andrianjafitrimo (born 11 October 1998) is a French professional tennis player of Malagasy descent.
-She was born in Montpellier, France.
+Tessah Andrianjafitrimo (born 11 October 1998) is a French professional tennis player of Malagasy descent, born in Montpellier, France.

 On 20 June 2022, she achieved her best WTA singles ranking of 139.
-Andrianjafitrimo has won six singles and two doubles titles on the ITF Circuit.
+Andrianjafitrimo up to date has won nine singles and two doubles titles on the ITF Circuit.

 Early life

 Tessah was born in Montpellier and has two younger siblings.
 Her father, Teddy Andrianjafitrimo, was born in Madagascar.
-Teddy was an excellent amateur tennis player.
+Teddy was an excellent tennis player.
 A tennis champion of Madagascar and Africa, he did not become a professional player because he lacked the financial support to do so.
 He emigrated to France and worked as a club coach and as his daughter's coach.

 Career

-Junior
+Juniors

 Andrianjafitrimo started playing tennis when she was five years old.
 She was the 2014 national girls' champion of France in the 15–16 year-olds category.
-She had a career-high ITF junior combined ranking of world No. 29, attained on 14 September 2015.
+She had a career-high combined junior ranking of world No. 29, attained on 14 September 2015.

 2013–2014

 Andrianjafitrimo made her ITF Women's Circuit debut in September 2013 at the $25k indoor hardcourt tournament held in Clermont-Ferrand, France; she only entered that tournament's singles event, losing in the first qualifying round.
-She played a total of seven ITF Circuit tournaments in 2013 and 2014.
+She played a total of seven ITF Circuit events in 2013 and 2014.

 2015–2016

-Andrianjafitrimo made her Grand Slam singles debut thanks to a wildcard at the 2015 French Open qualifying, where she defeated Patricia Mayr-Achleitner in the first round before losing to Olivia Rogowska.
+Andrianjafitrimo made her major singles debut thanks to a wildcard at the 2015 French Open qualifying, where she defeated Patricia Mayr-Achleitner in the first round, before losing to Olivia Rogowska.

 She also made her WTA Tour singles main-draw debut at the Luxembourg Open thanks to a wildcard, losing her first-round match to Tatjana Maria.
 Three weeks later, Andrianjafitrimo made her WTA 125 singles debut at the Open de Limoges; she entered the singles main draw as a wildcard and lost her first-round match to Carina Witthöft.

-She received a wildcard for the singles main draw of the 2016 French Open (her Grand Slam singles main-draw debut), where she lost 0–6, 0–6 to the unseeded Wang Qiang.
+She received a wildcard for the singles main draw of the 2016 French Open (her major singles main-draw debut), where she lost 0–6, 0–6 to the unseeded Wang Qiang.
 She also played in the girls' singles main draw of the French Open, losing in the second round to Lucrezia Stefanini.

 2019

-In the French Open qualifying, Andrianjafitrimo failed to convert two match points in the third set of her first-round match against Rebecca Marino, who won 6–7, 6–4, 7–5.
+In the French Open qualifying, Andrianjafitrimo failed to convert two match points in the third set of her first-round match against Rebecca Marino, who finally won 6–7, 6–4, 7–5.